Best Quit Habit Tracker Apps to Quit Anything in 2026

 Pros

-• Backed by scientific studies
+• Backed by published research

 • Craving-management tools and tips